Trousers: Society

+Religion

 Based on Deuteronomy 22:5 in the Bible ("The woman shall not wear that which pertaineth unto a man"), some groups, including the Amish, Hutterites, some Mennonites, some Baptists, a few Church of Christ groups, and most Orthodox Jews, believe that women should not wear trousers.
 These groups permit women to wear underpants as long as they are hidden.
 By contrast, many Muslim sects approve of pants as they are considered more modest than any skirt that is shorter than ankle length.
 However, some mosques require ankle length trousers for both Muslims and non-Muslims on the premises.